edneville/ripcalc/README.md

 The `--makethymecdb` argument will download ASN information from thyme.apnic.net and build that into a `cdb` file, or you can make your own.
 I find the data from thyme perfect for my needs, but this is the internet and geo-IP, please don't rely on geo-IP being accurate.

+Obviously, if you have a fleet of computers using this data, it is best to download and build in one location then fan it out using `rsync` to your other computers to save resources and processing power.

 Files can also be made using `--makecdb`, the stdin should be in the format of:

 ```